typerefinery-ai/typerefinery-websight/docs/flow/flow-service.md

             }
         }
 ```
-- **Job execution** – `FlowJobConsumer` re-fetches each resource with system credentials, then delegates to `flowService.doProcessFlowResource`.
+- **Job execution** – `FlowJobConsumer` re-fetches each resource with system credentials.
+Before processing, it checks if any resource is in `QUEUED` or `PROCESSING` state (from another job) and retries the job if so (up to 10 times).
+Resources in `HOLD` state are skipped and marked as `SKIPPED`.
+The consumer sets resources to `PROCESSING` state at the start, then delegates to `flowService.doProcessFlowResource`.
 Failures flag the job as `FAILED` so Sling will retry.
+On completion, resources are set to `COMPLETED`, `ERROR`, or `SKIPPED` based on the result.
 ```73:88:application/backend/src/main/java/ai/typerefinery/websight/jobs/flow/FlowJobConsumer.java
                 changeMap.forEach((path, changeType) -> {